 The eighth edition (2016) of the MLA Handbook has a number of changes about publication information including using URLs.
 The problem is that not all publication information should be listed for all sources.
 Which information should be included and how to list that information depends upon the source.

 In the handouts on the PHSC library page called MLA Documentation and Format – list of examples – 8th edition (2016), there is a table of contents at the beginning showing where the sample formats for different types of information can be found.
 The trick here is to determine what type of source you have in order to look up the proper format.
 The table of contents listings are direct links to the examples.

-A note about sources from LINCC (pronounced link):
+A note about sources from Electronic Library Resources:

-Many courses will require using this valuable resource for academic research.
-LINCC sources are from scholarly journals, newspapers, magazines, and other copyrighted, reviewed, and professionally prepared sources which are different from the Internet where anybody can and does post anything.
-Some sources on the Internet seem as though they have good information such as Wikipedia, but that is a wiki where people who are not professionals in the field can post information.
-By its own disclosure, some pages are in a state of development and have not been reviewed for accuracy or presentation of all sides on a scholarly debate.
+Many courses will require using the Electronic Library Resources for academic research.
+Many of these sources are databases of articles from scholarly journals, newspapers, magazines, and other copyrighted, reviewed, and professional prepared sources which are different from the Internet where anybody can post anything.
+Some sources on the Internet seem as though they have good information such as Wikipedia, but that is a wiki where people who are not necessarily professionals in the field can post information.
+By its own disclosure, some pages are in a state of development and have not been reviewed for accuracy or presentation of all side on a scholarly debate.

-Students are subscribed to LINCC as part of their student fees.
-There is a direct access link in your Canvas courses on the left sidebar on the Modules page under Electronic Resources Library.
-You may have to scroll down to find it.
+Students are subscribed to our library resources as part of their student fees.
+There is a direct link in Canvas on the left sidebar: Electronic Library Resources.